omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Facet Type dropdown menu showing options including Numeric Date Types](../modules/modulesfiles/FacetedBrowse_NumericDataTypesSelect.png)

 Once you have selected a facet type, you will be able to configure the facet to operate with the properties that use a numeric data type.
-Only properties with the exact data type set (Integer, Date, Duration, or Interval) will display in the dropdown.
+Only properties with the exact data type set (Number, Date, Duration, or Interval) will display in the dropdown.

 In the public view, the faceting will be controlled through a dropdown menu.